The enormous potential of big data in finance

 The vast wealth of data has tremendous potential.
 Our annual FinTech Barometer found that 45% of finance professionals regard big data as the most influential trend in the financial sector.
 But how do they see it manifesting?
 A study conducted by Graydon indicates that companies that base their decision-making and business processes on big data analytics perform 20% better than those that don’t.
 So big data can be of great use to organisations, including finance departments.
 In the past, finance professionals, especially controllers, have always dealt with figures.
 Now, the ability to also extract insights from data on customers and the market will allow them to look to the future.
 Besides using big data for predictive purposes, it is also useful in:

 - Gaining insight into processes and information flows.
 The value of big data lies in the analysis.
-It’s the analytics that offers new possibilities.
+It’s the analytics that offer new possibilities.
 As a finance professional you can identify patterns that inspire the creation of new business models and the development of new markets.

 - Improving (financial) risk assessment and provide fast insight into the company’s current status.
 It enables more accurate assessment of the risks involved in issuing loans and insurance policies.

-- Improving profitability.
-Effective use of big data enables companies to identify factors that will improve efficiency and reduce costs.
+- Improving profitability is an effective use of big data.
+It enables companies to identify factors that will improve efficiency and reduce costs.

 We see so many potential benefits.
 But they all depend on the readiness of finance professionals to embrace change.
 The increasing adoption of big data technologies will require them to adapt within their role.
 In the past, the mentality was ‘you ask, we produce’, with financials providing the management with information in the ledger.
 But big data will enable finance professionals to gain insights and identify new patterns that can help form the basis for better decisions.
 Finance professionals themselves are aware that the emergence of innovations such as big data means that they will need to widen their skill set.
 Service mindedness and customer focus are no longer enough.
 The results of our FinTech Barometer survey show that analytical skills (30%) and adaptability (27%) are integral for customers.